aigrowthtools/aigrowthtools.github.io/_tabs/about.md

 order: 4
 ---

-## Welcome to AI Growth Tools 👋
+## Welcome to AI Tool Growth 👋

-**AI Growth Tools** is a dedicated platform built for bloggers, freelancers, and business owners who want to grow using the power of artificial intelligence.
+**AI Tool Growth** is a dedicated platform built for bloggers, freelancers, and business owners who want to grow using the power of artificial intelligence.

 We publish **honest reviews, step-by-step tutorials, and real-world growth strategies** for the best AI tools available in 2026.
 No fluff.
 No sponsored bias.
 Just genuine, tested recommendations.